Accenture/mercury/arch-decisions/DESIGN-NOTES.md

 Under the hood, Mercury is non-blocking and event-driven.
 It uses a temporary inbox to emulate synchronous RPC and fork-n-join.
+However, a running function would consume a thread in synchronous RPC.
+Therefore, please avoid using "nested" synchronous RPC in your application.

-A non-blocking version of RPC and fork-n-join is available using Vertx Future.
+To reduce memory footprint and thread usage, please use the non-blocking version of RPC and fork-n-join that return as Vertx Future.